Sedgwick County Health Department partners with Black nurses to vaccinate people of color

 Byrne said the vaccine doses used at the partner clinics will not impact the downtown mega-site or those used for professions designated by the Governor’s office.
 Doses were allocated to the partner clinic based on the number of people who made appointments.

-Appointments were required to get the vaccine on Sunday so the Black Nurses Association asks you not to show up if you don’t have an appointment.
+Appointments were required to get the vaccine on Sunday, and the Black Nurses Association asks you not to show up if you don’t have an appointment.
 Tabernacle Bible Church will host a vaccine clinic on Sunday, March 14.
-To schedule an appointment, call the church directly at (316)681-3954.
+To schedule an appointment, call the church directly at (316) 681-3954.